algao1/blurb/content/posts/dst.md

 There is a lot of nondeterminism (or randomness) in modern software, from the obvious like random number generation to the less obvious like syscalls, scheduling and network latency.
 This makes debugging and troubleshooting very troublesome especially in distributed systems where multiple machines and networks are involved.

-However, if we could control this randomness, then this would allow us to reproduce issues at will, no matter how rare or difficult.
+However, if we could somehow control this randomness, then this would allow us to reproduce issues at will, no matter how rare or difficult.
 This blog is heavily inspired by the work done by [Reverie](https://github.com/facebookexperimental/reverie), [Hermit](https://github.com/facebookexperimental/hermit), [sled](https://github.com/spacejam/sled) and [Antithesis](https://antithesis.com/).
 Do check them out.

-Another benefit of such a system is that we are able to inject faults and simulate a wide variety of situations.
+Another benefit of such a system is that we would able to inject faults and simulate a wide variety of situations.
 See [chaos engineering](https://netflixtechblog.com/tagged/chaos-engineering) from Netflix for more details.

-To control randomness, we will instead simulate all randomness in the system with a pseudo-random generator, and build our systems around it.
+To control randomness, we will need to simulate all randomness in the system with a pseudo-random generator, and build our systems around it.
 This is known as **deterministic simulation testing**.

 The source code can be found [**here**](https://github.com/algao1/crumbs/tree/master/dst).